-Four Hour Work Week turns 15 years!
+Four Hour Work Week by Tim Ferriss turns 15!

 Can you believe it?
 It’s been 15 years since the 4 Hour Work Week by Tim Ferriss was published.
 Like many of you, this book really made an impact on me and influenced many decisions I've made in my business.
 If you haven’t read this book, I highly recommend you grab a copy.